 Is the Meningitis vaccine safe?

 Yes, the Meningitis vaccine is generally safe and effective.
 However, some reactions (e.g. soreness or redness at the injection site, mild fever) can happen with all vaccines.
 No vaccine protects 100% of all susceptible individuals.
+Protection from the Meningitis vaccine diminishes after six years.
+Vaccines given in early adolescence (age 11 or 12) do not protect students through college.

 Vaccinations against Hepatitis A, B and Meningitis are relatively inexpensive.
 Check with your family physician, local public health clinics or student health services if you have questions.
 Also, check your health insurance policy as it may cost the cost of pre-college immunizations.